robenkleene/mash.vim/README.md

 ## Cheat Sheet

-All the commands start with `B`, the `B` prefix was chosen because the `!` to run a shell command in Vim is called a bang, and it's the same as the first letter of Bash, the most popular shell.

 - `Bg rg foo`: Populate the quickfix list from an `rg` search.
 - `Ba fd foo`: Populate the argument list from an `fd` search.